-While looking at my backyard, noticing the buds on the trees, the flowers emerging from the ground, and the grass turning a bright shade of green, I was reminded that spring would be here soon and it was time to do some deep cleaning.
+While looking at my backyard, noticing the buds on the trees, the flowers emerging from the ground, and the grass turning bright green, I was reminded that spring would be here soon and it was time to do some deep cleaning.
 To do this, each year I have specific places to deep clean during springtime.

-These areas are areas that don't need a lot of cleaning or decluttering often.
-Once a year is enough to get rid of the mess.
+These areas are places that don't need a lot of cleaning or decluttering.
+Once a year is usually enough for us to get rid of the mess.

 You may be asking why do I need to do deep cleaning this time of year.
-I find it helps clear your home of items that may just be stuck and there because you may have forgotten about it.
+I find it helps clear the home of items that may be stuck from the winter.
 So, making a point once a year to go through these areas will bring attention to them and allow me to decide if I need the items or if they can go.
 Doing this allows me to see my home differently and freshen areas that were just not being looked at.
 Below I am sharing the areas I deep clean this time of year.
 Follow along and make your own spring cleaning task list.

 Clean Out your closet (and the kids' closets) and replace the items with your lighter spring clothing.
 Get rid of anything that was faded, torn, or that doesn't fit anymore.
-When in doubt, put it in a box marked "Clothes to get rid of," then place it in another room.
-If you do not go in the box for at least two months, you can donate or give away the entire box of items.
+When in doubt, put it in a box marked "Clothes to get rid of," then place it in another room or garage.
+If you do not go in the box for at least two months, you can donate or give away the entire box of items - done and done!

-Changing bedding to lighter ones or wash the thick blankets.
+Changing bedding to lighter ones and then wash the thick blankets.
 The purpose of spring cleaning is to get rid of the excess dust in your home.
-Blankets trap a lot of dust so cleaning them every few months works well.
-But, if you can't make this time of year the time to clean your bedding, this time of year is great for this task.
+Blankets trap a lot of dust, so cleaning them every few months works well.
+But, if you can't make this time to clean your bedding, this time of year is great for this task.

-Dust the floor under furniture and move furniture around your rooms and get your carpets cleaned.
+Dust the floor under furniture and move furniture around your rooms.
+Then get your carpets cleaned.
 You may be surprised that you may find something you had lost.
 My mom and I would do this task each spring, and we found it very therapeutic.
 It allowed us to let go of the winter woes and make room for the new springtime change.

-Take books and knick knacks off bookshelves and decide if you should keep them.
+Take books and knick-knacks off bookshelves and decide if you should keep them.
 Ask yourself, "Have I used this book in the last year or even three years?"
 If the answer is no to this question, donate to the nearby library or used bookstore.
 Ask yourself, "do I really need this knick-knack or item out all year long?"
 If not, consider getting rid of it by donating or recycling it.

 Clean Out the china cabinet by taking out everything and then wipe the shelves.
 Mismatched dishes or serving utensils you just don't use anymore are great things to get rid of in your china cabinet.